 • Must be able to work in a challenging environment where constructive feedback from others is encouraged.

-• Must maintain regular and acceptable attendance at such level as is determined by SAG-AFTRA's attendance policy.
+• Must maintain regular and acceptable attendance at such level as is determined at SAG-AFTRA’s sole discretion.

 • Must be available and willing to work extended hours per day or per week (and/or overtime for applicable non- exempt positions), including weekends and holidays, as SAG-AFTRA determines is necessary to meet its business needs.